How Screenata Enables Continuous, Cross-Framework Compliance Monitoring

 1. The "Record Once, Map Many" Philosophy

 Screenata’s core innovation is its Cross-Framework Mapping Engine.
-When a user records a compliance workflow—such as deprovisioning a user in a custom admin panel—Screenata doesn't just save a video.
+When a compliance workflow is executed—such as deprovisioning a user in a custom admin panel—Screenata doesn't just save a screenshot.
 It uses AI to identify the actions performed and maps them to the specific requirements of multiple frameworks.

 2. Continuous vs. Point-in-Time Monitoring